Cameroon army confirms TV anchor's death in detention | DW | 05.06.2020

 'Tomorrow it could be another'

 "We are very troubled.
-As journalists, we cannot hear that a colleague who was arrested in August 2019, tortured, kept incommunicado for that length of time, is dead," said Larry Uchenna, a reporter for The Voice newspaper said.
+As journalists, we cannot hear that a colleague who was arrested in August 2019, tortured, kept incommunicado for that length of time, is dead," said Larry Uchenna, a reporter for The Voice newspaper.

 Journalists in the region are "sincerely upset and bitter" Uchenna told Equinox TV.
 Wazizi was dedicated not only to journalism, but to providing for his large extended family too, he said.